juwangvsu/motion/readme_motion_wang.txt

 			at each step, and the step runs at relative low hz? there is no messgae delay observed in server and model

+----------11/16/25 modify tool_3 and work/server for debug ---------------
+wang branch:
+when ctl-c client and rerun, need to have isacc-runner not respawn so can quick run/debug

+tool_3: add --dbg --spawn flag:
+	(0) isaac-runner entry sleep infiniti, need to exec and run cmd line manuelly. this is intended for debugging.
+	(1) tool_3 --spawn --dbg
+		isaac-runner will be spawned at server, when ctl-c, it will not be stopped (2) tool_3 --dbg
+		will not spawn runner,
+status:
+	client data make to the server, but server did not put into channel. check session id etc.

 ----------11/15/25 mount host data folder for isaac runner --------------- work combine src/motion/docker-compose.yml and a locally tmp yml file field are combined and overriden